-The Foundation's investment advisor performs on-going due diligence of the funds which includes benchmarking and comparing the results of the fund to certain indexes such as the S&P Index.
-The Foundation's investment advisor also has regular calls with management of the funds and meets periodically with the Foundation investment committee and reports the performance of the funds.
-The investment advisor also analyzes and reports back to the Foundation finance committee on the performance of funds' management.
-There were no changes in valuation techniques noted for these funds for the eleven months ended September 30, 2013 and the year ended October 31, 2012.
+The Foundation's investment advisor performs on-going due diligence of the funds which includes benchmarking and comparing the results of fund performance to certain indexes such as the S&P Index.
+The Foundation's investment advisor also conducts regular calls and meetings with fund managers and meets periodically with the Foundation's Finance Committee to report on the performance of the investment portfolio relative to the Foundation's investment policy.
+There were no changes in valuation techniques noted for these funds for the year ended September 30, 2014 and the eleven months ended September 30, 2013.